Gautham-G/PRML/HMM/README.md

-Implementation of a Hidden Markov Model to analyse behaviour of S&P 500 stock movement
+Implementation of a Hidden Markov Model to analyze behaviour of S&P 500 stock movement